IAMtheIAM/angular-webpack-nodejs-starter/README.md

-# ASP.Net Core 1.0 + Angular2 Webpack Starter
+# Angular 2 + AOT Compilation + Webpack 2 + Typescript
-### Integrated with Visual Studio 2015 and TFS Build Server

-This is the documentation for our starter template.
-It is based on the Angular2 Webpack Starter repo [available on GitHub](https://angularclass.github.io/angular2-webpack-starter/).
+This is based on the Angular2 Webpack Starter repo [available on GitHub](https://angularclass.github.io/angular2-webpack-starter/).
 The original documentation is here in this file below the customized documentation.
 This documentation assumes you are developing on Windows 10.

 In the next section, you'll learn what you need to know in order to build, serve, and edit this app.